-The PPAP and OPAC are carried out in a variety of ways, using a range of strategies, and, as appropriate, targeting specific audiences throughout the institution.
-Methods include, but are not limited to: online presentations, distribution of written materials, periodic email blasts, and guest speakers.
-Past programming and currently planned programming includes the following:
+The PPAP and OPAC are carried out in a variety of ways, using a range of strategies, and, as appropriate, targeting students and employees throughout the institution.
+Methods include, but are not limited to: online presentations, distribution of written materials, email blasts each academic semester, and guest speakers.
+Past programming and currently planned programming include the following:

-- Yearly Computer Based Learning (CBL) modules related to the definitions along with tips on prevention and situational awareness - Semester email blasts related to bystander intervention tips on prevention and security - Campus Authority speaking at Student Nurse Organization meeting
+Yearly Computer Based Learning (CBL) modules related to the definitions along

+- with tips on prevention and situational awareness - Semester email blasts related to bystander intervention tips on prevention and security - Campus Authority speaking at Student Nurse Organization meeting